LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-landscape.md

-There is still a lot for LumoSQL to explore because there is just so much code, but as of March 2020 we are confident code could be assembled from here and there and there on the internet to demonstrate the following features:
+There is still a lot for LumoSQL to explore because there is just so much code, but as of March 2020 we are confident code could be assembled from here and there on the internet to demonstrate the following features:

 -   SQLite with Berkely bdb backend
 -   SQLite with LevelDB backend